brokkr/poca/docs/Subscriptions.rst

 Title of show/subscription.
 Used only to name the subscription subdirectory under the **base_dir**\ , not to insert into ID3 headers.

+Before attempting to download files for a subscription, poca checks to see if the subscription subdirectory exists and the user has permission to write to it.
+If not, poca attemps creation of the subdirectory.
+Failure at this stage causes poca to skip the subscription.
+Remember that the title must be a legal directory name on the filesystem used.

 url
 ^^^